lich2000117/Local_Diffusion_Model_Inpainting/README.md

     - Note that only images with their mask will be used in the model.

 1. put your image (**1:1 ratio, must be in png format**) in "./images/" folder.
-2. run script to select your image and use your pointer to create a bounding box(This will create a new mask image under "images" folder, do not change their name).
+2. Run the script to select your image and use your pointer to create a bounding box(This will create a new mask image under "images" folder, do not change their name).
    ```bash
    python make_mask_functions/GUI_make_bounding_box.py
    ```
-3. close all the windows popped up with the program.
+3. Close all the windows that pop up with the program.

 ### 2. Generate New Object

-1. run script to start diffusion model (You may need to download model parameters upon first usage)
+1. Run script to start diffusion model (You may need to download model parameters upon first usage)

    ```bash
    python stable_diffusion.py